1

 魏豹,故魏諸公子也。 其兄魏咎,故魏時封為甯陵君,秦滅魏,為庶人。 陳勝之王也,咎往從之。 勝使魏人周市徇魏地,魏地已下,欲立周市為魏王。 市曰:「天下昏亂,忠臣乃見。 今天下共畔秦,其誼必立魏王後乃可。」 齊、趙使車各五十乘,立市為王。 市不受,迎魏咎於陳,五反,陳王乃遣立咎為魏王。

 Wei Bao was a former prince of Wei.
 His elder brother Wei Jiu had once held the title Lord of Ningling in old Wei, but after Qin destroyed Wei he became a commoner.
 When Chen Sheng made himself king, Wei Jiu went to follow him.
 Chen Sheng sent the Wei man Zhou Shi to pacify Wei territory.
 Once Wei lands were subdued, they wanted to make Zhou Shi king of Wei.
-Zhou Shi said that in a dark and chaotic age true loyal ministers appear.
-He argued that since all under Heaven had rebelled against Qin, justice required first restoring a descendant of Wei's royal line.
+Zhou Shi said, "In a chaotic age, loyal ministers come to the fore.
+Now the whole empire has turned against Qin; propriety demands that we first set up a scion of the house of Wei."
 Qi and Zhao each sent fifty chariots to support installing Zhou Shi as king.
 Zhou Shi refused.
 He went to Chen to bring back Wei Jiu; after repeated requests, the King of Chen finally sent Wei Jiu back and enthroned him as king of Wei.

 2